 NOTE: If you are currently living in Specialist Supported Accommodation or in Prison and immediately prior to moving to your current accommodation you were a resident within the Cannock Chase Council boundary for 12 months or longer, you should make these facts known to the Allocations Team who will assess your individual residential qualification.

-If you already have a current housing application and wish to express interest in a property you can do so at Cannock Chase Housing website or click the logo below.
+If you already have a current housing application and wish to express interest in a property you can do so by looking at the Properties that are Available( below) and emailing Allocations@cannockchasedc.gov.uk or ring 01543 462621

 To register your interest for housing you will need to complete an online Registration Form, available on the Cannock Chase Housing website, click below.